transmission/libb64/README.md

 Commandline Use
 ---------------
-There is a new executable available, it is simply called base64.
+There is a new executable available, it is simply called `base64`.
 It can encode and decode files, as instructed by the user.

 To encode a file:

     $ ./base64 -e filea fileb

-fileb will now be the base64-encoded version of filea.
+`fileb` will now be the base64-encoded version of `filea`.

 To decode a file:

     $ ./base64 -d fileb filec

-filec will now be identical to filea.
+`filec` will now be identical to `filea`.

 Programming
 -----------